School of Labor and Employment Relations Climate Jobs Institute

 • Foreign Entity of Concern (FEOC) restrictions and new tariffs further complicate project development.

-Businesses are racing to meet construction and energization deadlines but face major challenges, including:
+Businesses are racing to meet construction and energization deadlines to access expiring credits.
+However, they face major barriers in meeting these deadlines, including:

 • Financing difficulties

-• General uncertainty over shifting federal rules and policies
+• General uncertainty over shifting federal rules and FEOC restrictions

 Mixed Views on the Future